hagstofan/TranStoR/README.md

 # TranStoR
-An R code which translate sql validation rules into R
+An R code which translate sql validation rules into R. This has servial package